swissup/swissup.github.io/m2/extensions/pdf-invoices/configuration.md

-Page Size             | Select page size (default: A4) Page Orientation      | Select page orientation (default: portrait) Template              | Select template to use for PDF printing/downloading
+Page Size             | Select page size (default: A4) Page Orientation      | Select page orientation (default: portrait) Template              | Select template to use for PDF printing/downloading Send PDF as an attachment in the email | Enable to attach PDF to corresponding sales email